GChristensen/deepfloyd_if_lab/README.md

 It is licensed under BSD.
 Please remember that you may use DeepFloyd IF 1.0 only for personal research purposes due to its own license.

 >Q: Wow!
-Your WebUI boosts my generation productivity fivefold.
+Your WebUI boosts my productivity fivefold.
 I know how it is hard to build
 > software, and how much time is required to maintain it.
 Where I can send you some GWEI for thanks?

 A: It is <a href="https://link.depay.com/AXgtLB6v1Iqx1Ufmnh7Hf">here</a>.
 Thank you.